xiaoniuniu89/Sudoku-P3/README.md

 # Testing

 I have manually tested the application by:
-- passing through a pep8 linter to confirm there are no problems
+- passing through [pep8 linter](http://pep8online.com/) to confirm there are no problems
 - a lot of input validation testing such as:
   - blank inputs(enter)
   - input strings where expecting numbers